syncfusion-content/typescript-docs/TypeScript/RadialMenu/getting-started.md

 # Getting Started

-Using the following steps, you can create a Typescript **RadialMenu** component.
+Using the following steps, you can create a Typescript **RadialMenu** control.
 The basic rendering of Typescript RadialMenu is achieved with default functionality.

 ![](Getting_Started_images\Getting-Started_img1.png)